Ralph Roeder

 Ralph Edmund LeClercq Roeder (April 7, 1890 – October 22, 1969) was an American writer.
-He wrote the first major work in English on Mexican President, Benito Juárez.
+He wrote the first major work in English on the Mexican President Benito Juárez.

 Biography

 Ralph Edmund LeClercq Roeder was born in New York City, a son of German immigrant George Roeder and Ida Carolina LeClercq of Charleston, South Carolina.
 His maternal grandmother was the American composer Marie Regina Siegling LeClercq.

-He was educated at Harvard University and at Columbia University.
+Roeder was educated at Harvard University and at Columbia University.
 In the 1920s he was Rome correspondent for the Chicago Daily News.
-He contributed articles to The Arts and to Theater Arts Monthly and had a brief career as an actor on Broadway, playing among other roles, Orestes in Sophocles's "Electra".
-On December 3, 1929, he married Russian Empire born Fania Esiah Mindell of New York, a theater set and costume designer, artist, and feminist who, together with Margaret Sanger and her sister Ethel Byrne, had been a co-defendant in the Brownsville Clinic Trials of 1917.
+He contributed articles to The Arts and to Theater Arts Monthly and had a brief career as an actor on Broadway, playing among other roles, Orestes in Sophocles's Electra.
+On December 3, 1929, he married Russian Empire-born Fania Esiah Mindell of New York, a theater set and costume designer, artist, and feminist who, together with Margaret Sanger and her sister Ethel Byrne, had been a co-defendant in the Brownsville Clinic Trials of 1917.